ArefinAnwar/Word_Clone_Python/README.md

 # Features
 1. Undo & Redo
+2. Read Aloud Text
-2. Cut
+3. Cut
-3. Copy
+4. Copy
-4. Paste
+5. Paste
-5. Bold
+6. Bold
-6. Italic
+7. Italic
-7. Underline
+8. Underline
-8. Center Align
+9. Center Align
-9. Left Align
+10. Left Align
-10. Right Align
+11. Right Align
-11. Justification Align
+12. Justification Align
-12. Save File as .txt
+13. Save File as .txt
-13. Open file
+14. Open file
-14. Export as PDF
+15. Export as PDF
-15. Full Screen
+16. Full Screen
-16. Normal View
+17. Normal View

 This project may seem easy but, there is a ton of custom function for each feature.
 Hope you enjoy.